mbabari/ioTester/README.md

  ----------------------------------------------------------
 ```

-This tools helps testing a shared filesystem
+This tools helps testing a shared filesystem performance